goddard-soccer/goddard-soccer.github.io/_pages/rosters.md

     PSA
 </div>
 <div class="card-body" markdown=1>
-These are not the final rosters, this a preliminary cut for exec team purposes.
+**These are not the final rosters**, this a preliminary cut for exec team purposes.
 Balancing will occur after more sign ups :D

-Generally speaking we are trying to retain previous teams, but with some edits to ensure competitive play.
+Generally speaking we are trying to retain previous teams, but there will be some edits to ensure competitive play.
 </div>
 </div>